Minor Requirements

 Academic Importance of a College Minor

 Your minor may also be important when it comes to applying to graduate school or other academic endeavors.
 Your minor can show that you have additional skills and interests while also showing a bit about who you are as a person.
-While your minor probably won't make or break your application, it can serve as an additional piece of information to make you stand out a bit from the rest of the academic crowd.
+While your minor probably won't make or break your application, it can serve as an additional piece of information that helps you stand out a bit from the rest of the academic crowd.